 The post should be focused and direct, talking about one topic.

 You are expected to provide a relevant free usage photo for the blog along with the relevant credit.

 The author should consult with the list below of what we publish.
 Please inform us which type of post you submit in your email

 What Do We Publish

-We publish content that we believe will be of interest for our community.
-The community is comprised of academics, practitioners, and experts that study or work in the filed of peace, war, and social conflict, broadly defined.
-Our goal is to informed our community about recent scholarship, important trends, policy relevant developments or issues, experts' perspective, relevant world events and other themes and topic that can help us better understand the field.
+We publish content that we believe will be of interest to our community.
+The community is comprised of academics, practitioners, and experts who study or work in the field of peace, war, and social conflict, broadly defined.
+Our goal is to inform our community about recent scholarship, important trends, policy relevant developments or issues, experts' perspectives, relevant world events, and other themes and topics that can help us better understand the field.

-We encourage your to submit content that fits one of the following:
+We encourage you to submit content that fits one of the following:

 Research Summary: a summary of your own research or others' research that you think should get more attention within the community.